Editor’s Note: This article was originally published at TSPStrategies.com and has been reproduced here with permission from the author.

 Paying a special dividend now takes away from dividends next year – and thus, potentially, from expected returns.

 Certainly, some suggest that an increase (even a tripling) in rates might not detrimentally impact dividend-paying stocks.
-The investment fund company WisdomTree, for example, has a long discussion of why dividend stocks were not impacted by the 1993 increases in dividend and capital gains tax rates (see “What Could President Obama’s Plans for Dividend Taxes Mean for Financial Markets?”).
+The investment fund company WisdomTree, for example, has a long discussion of why dividend stocks were not impacted by the 1993 increases in dividend and capital gains tax rates.

 It is useful to point out that even though President Clinton raised taxes during his administration in the 1990s – from which WisdomTree takes as a starting point to measure 10-year returns – he also cutthe capital gains tax rate in 1997 (but importantly, not the dividend tax rate), from 28% to 20%.
 This in part helped to propel the impressive stock market returns in the 1990s – together with a friendly Fed, the “Great Moderation” after the Cold War, and of course the internet bubble…